Whatever our age, a canteen is an essential social living space of our modern world.

 This is why a canteen must have minimum acoustic characteristics to allow this building to be used according to its purpose, in particular with regard to the reverberation problem, which is likely to contribute to the increase of the levels of ambient noise.

-It is therefore necessary, during construction or in case of renovation, to install sound absorbing materials by covering a sufficient proportion of the hard surfaces, by nature reflective.
+It is therefore necessary, during construction or in case of renovation, to install sound absorbing materials by covering a sufficient proportion of the hard surfaces, by nature reflective: this is an important aspect of sound insulation in buildings.

 ITS will participate in noise reduction in a canteen near Paris, in the Ile de France region (France).